hungryram/hungryram-gatsby/services/small-business-website-design.md

     online presence.
 It's your business' first impression on a new and existing customer.
   heading: Why your small business needs a website
 title: Small Business Website Design
+title_tag: Small Business Web Design | Hungry Ram Web Design
+meta_description: Most small business websites are built on WordPress.
+We know WordPress can be overkill for your website.
+Which is why we provide the best websites for small businesses.
 ---
 ## There's a reason clients refer us